If you’re having a hard time deciding whether to choose between a pizza stone vs cast iron, then we’re here to help.

 This feature makes stones ideal in making crispy crust regardless of how thick and loaded the pie is.

 You are sure that every bit is cooked adequately without the bottom of the pie getting burned.

 Stones offer a more extensive range of sizes and shapes to choose.

 You can also apply your creativity by forming your pie differently.

 They don’t necessarily need to be round or square.
 With stones, your imagination is your limit when it comes to shapes.

 Stones tend to crack or break when they undergo a drastic change in temperature.
 The same happens when you accidentally drop them.

 Hence, why you should be extra careful in handling stones.

-Moreover, be extra cautious when buying cheap ones, they are more likely to break than the expensive ones.
+Moreover, be extra cautious when buying cheap ones, they are more likely to break.

 You need to preheat the stone in the oven for 30 minutes.